 A topic from the subject of Physical Chemistry in Chemistry.

-Introduction to Reactivity and and Mechanism in Organic Chemistry
+Introduction to Reactivity and Mechanism in Organic Chemistry

 Overview:

-Reactivity of organic molecule is its chemical stability or instability against slight change of its structures or other reaction parameters.
+The reactivity of an organic molecule is its chemical stability or instability against slight changes in its structure or other reaction parameters.

-Mechanism Study is an important part of organic reaction research and has important guide to the development of organic synthsis.
+Mechanism study is an important part of organic reaction research and provides crucial guidance for the development of organic synthesis.

 This guide provides a detailed explanation of the basic principles, techniques, and applications of reactivity and mechanistic organic chemistry.